All About Livestreaming for Your Nonprofit

 How do you identify creators that might be passionate about your cause?

 It may seem so from the outside, but broadcasters aren't mysterious.
-In fact, their business is allowing themselves to be seen, narrating their thoughts, actions, and motivations, and being responsive.
-Broadcasters are passionate, just like you, and fundraising through their streams combines things they love.
-Alyssa says, “I like the idea of being able to bake it into your everyday life... it can be really hard to go out of your way to do something.”
+In fact, their business is allowing themselves to be seen by making a connection with supporters.
+By narrating their thoughts, actions, and motivations, they build an online presence that's authentic and passionate, just like you, and fundraising through their streams combines things they love.

 Get your mind out of the trap of the Gamer personal fallacy.
 Anyone can be a gamer—SAHPs and homemakers are an often-overlooked group of gamers.
 The games you play on your smartphone—Candy Crush, Clash of Clans, word search puzzles—are all a huge part of the gaming community.

 You better believe the "whole mindset is shifting...They're gamers, but they're also business owners.”
-Look around on Twitch for content that resonates with you.
+Look around for content that resonates with you.
 Take the time to get familiar with a broadcaster's content before you reach out.
 Then go for it!

 You've made contact—now what?